ati07/requirejs/Notes.md

 - Always put dir outside of source directory to prevent nested files
 - Use PATHS to map the external file/library using baseUrl
 - Shim configuration has dependecy to load the library so avoid hosted CDN for optimizer.
 We can download that in local file.

+# Loader Plugins

+- requirejs support the loader plugin, which is help to inject non-JavaScript dependencies( HTML,JSON, or CSS) in javascript file.
+And ensure that they are loaded before the script executed.

+- These plugin specify with "plugin!resource" syntex.
+Here plugin is the name of plugin and resource is path directory of this plugin will load.

+### Specify a Text File Dependency
+ - There is no good way to write HTML in javscript as regular HTML.
+We can write in string HTML but it's very difficult the manage the string HTML.
+ - RequireJs has a plugin text!, that name is text.js.
+In this file we can write a regular HTML code
+ - The text.js plugin allows you to load HTML (or other text-based files) as dependencies

+###  DOM Ready Dependency (domReady.js)
+ - script can load faster than DOM so it can be give error so manage this issue we can use domReady.js module

+### Define an I18N Bundle
+ - When our app get populor then it's important to developer to that make app in way that app work in local laungauge to help user to understood.
+ - RequireJS provide a I18N plugin to manage different language.
+It's load plugin before the script load.

+# Plugin API

+- To build the custom plugin we need to set some method inside the plugin module

+ 1. load() - This function is mandatory to build the plugin.
+It's call the resources
+ 2. normalize - It is optional in plugin but if we want to normalize the name of plugin name then we can use this method
+ 3. write - This method mainly used in optimization to build the file, it's generates optimized code.
+ 4. pluginBuilder - It's specifies that which module is used for optimization while build process

+### load: function (name, parentRequire, onload, config)
+- Load Function is taking some arguments
+ 1. Name - It is the name of resource which is pass after the ! for example if this is passed 'foo!something/for/foo' then resource name will be something/for/foo.
+ 2. parentRequire - It is a function which is take local require to load the other modules.
+It's provide other utils
+   - parentRequire.toUrl(moduleResource) - By using this method we can convert module name to Full url
+   - parentRequire.defined(moduleName) - By this method we can check that module is define or not
+   - parentRequire.specified(moduleName) - By this method we can check the module has been loaded or in process
+ 3. onload (Function) - It is a callback that to give infromation to requireJs that module is ready.
+This should be call with module's value.
+If it get error then it will will manage in onload.error method.
+ 4. config - It is a object where we can define setting of plugin or we can pass the context.
+When optimizor wil build then it will set isBuild to true

+ Note- Some plugin need javascript which is need to extract from text to load as a resource.
+For that we need to use onload.fromText() to evaluate the javscript.
+ 5. text - The string javscript need to evaluate

+ 6. Build considerations - Optimizor build the file synchronously.
+If isBuild is true then we are saying optimizer to don't wait for load resources it's loaded successfully.
+Some plugin load asynchronously in browser so we need to build a logic for.

+### normalize: function (name, normalize)
+ - Normalize function ensure that name of resource are normalize to cprrect path.
+It is very helpful when resource name is given in relative path. this function takes two arguments name, normalize
+1. name- This is the resource name
+2. normalize - this is function with is normalize the modules.

+### write: function (pluginName, moduleName, write)
+- It is noly use for optimizer.
+This ensure that optimizer are building a single file.
+And It only require that when optimizer belogs to optimized layer

+This function takes 3 arguments
+1. pluginName - plugin name should be pass
+2. moduleName - Normilized name of resources
+3. write - It is a function that is provide the output of content which is provided by plugin, when we want to added content to optimized file.

+### onLayerEnd: function (write, data)
+- It is callback which will be trigger when all module is optimized.
+By this method we can also adds non module code to  each layer of plugin
+- It is also help to reset the internal state of plugin once all module is optimized.

+It takes two argument in functions
+- write - A function used to append content to the optimized file.
+- data - An object with two argument
+  1. module name
+  2. path- path of module

+### writeFile: function (pluginName, name, parentRequire, write)
+ - It is only use for optimizer.
+It is used when plugin needs to create a additonal output files for its dependencies while optimization process
+ - It is only work when optimizeAllPluginResources: true option is enabled in the RequireJS optimizer's build profile

+### pluginBuilder

+ - To implement the pluginBuilder we just need to add a string that will contain path of plugin module which will be load when optimizer will be build optimize file when then this plugin will run in process.
+ 1. Both the plugin and the builder should avoid named define calls
+ 2. It runs in optimizer's envioronment,